Metal Injection Molding (MIM)

 When you partner with Phillips-Medisize, you align with a world-class, award-winning provider of MIM services, including injection molding, insert molding, overmolding, multi-shot molding and micro molding.
 Part designs are optimized and mechanical properties ensured with expert product design and development capabilities, which are supported by an expert staff of metallurgists and engineers.
 You benefit from metal components that feature superior quality and dimensional repeatability in the most compressed time frame possible.

 Achieve precision, strength – and savings – with Metal Injection Molding.
-Download a detailed guide to learn more about this rapidly growing capability here.
+Download a white paper to learn more about this growing capability.

 Metal injection molding (MIM) Medical Device Case Study: Phillips-Medisize Lends a Hand